lmc-eu/spirit-design-system/packages/web/src/scss/components/UNSTABLE_Slider/README.md

 The `--slider-position` CSS custom property is used to set the size of the lower portion of the slider track.
-The custom property needs to be present when the Slider is initially rendered (see the `style` attribute) and updated anytime the slider value changes (see the `oninput` handler with the calculation above) which includes also the user's interaction with the slider.
+The custom property needs to be present when the Slider is initially rendered (see the `style` attribute) and updated anytime the slider value changes (see the `oninput` handler with the calculation above) which includes also the user’s interaction with the slider.

 👉 Please note the value of `--slider-position` must be a **percentage value from 0 to 100** and is calculated as follows: